 Unless otherwise determined by the Committee, each regularly scheduled meeting will conclude with an executive session that excludes members of management.
-As part of its responsibility to foster open communication, the Committee will meet periodically with management, personnel in charge of the internal audit function and the Auditors in separate executive sessions.
+As part of its responsibility to foster open communication, the Committee will meet periodically with management, and the Auditors in separate executive sessions.
 From time to time, or when requested by the Board, the Chairperson of the Committee will report to the Board.